“Okay. So, your classes basically define who you are?” said Ethan after a long pause.

 He wasn’t that shy in one-on-one situations, to begin with, having had to change daily in front of both genders when entering special areas of the labs anyway.
 It was just a little awkward for him to be naked in front of so many people at once.
 Once they had him out of his clothes, they led him to a shallow rock basin full of hot water.
 He felt it entering every pore on his skin as he sank into it.

 Oh wow, is this a volcanic hot spring? he asked his AI.

 <Confirmed.
 Detecting faint concentrations of sulphur and volcanic minerals in addition to a trace of Mana and heavy Conduit presence.>

-<Warning: heavy concentrations of Conduit and Mana with unknown effects are saturating the body of the host.
-Preventive measures available.
-Would you like to activate them?> his AI queried.
+<Heavy concentrations of Conduit and Mana with unknown effects are saturating the body of the host.
+Preventive measures are available.
+Would you like to activate them?>